 In step 10a, if the message from the SMF instructs the UPF to activate MPTCP functionality, the UPF allocates the UE "MPTCP link-specific multipath" addresses/prefixes.
 In step 10b, the UPF sends the "MPTCP link-specific multipath" addresses/prefixes and MPTCP proxy information to the SMF.
 If the message from the SMF instructs the UPF to activate MPQUIC functionality, the UPF allocates the UE "MPQUIC link-specific multipath" addresses/prefixes.
 In step 10b, the UPF sends the "MPQUIC link-specific multipath" addresses/prefixes and MPQUIC proxy information to the SMF.
 The "MPTCP link-specific multipath" addresses/prefixes and the "MPQUIC link-specific multipath" addresses/prefixes may be the same.

 - In step 11, for the MA PDU session, the SMF includes an "MA PDU session Accepted" indication in the Namf_Communication_N1N2MessageTransfer message to the AMF and indicates to AMF that the N2 SM Information included in this message should be sent over 3GPP access.
 The AMF marks this PDU session as MA PDU session based on the received "MA PDU session Accepted" indication.
 If the AMF indicated in step 3 that non-3GPP path switching while maintaining two N2 connections for non-3GPP access is supported, the SMF indicates support of non-3GPP path switching in the PDU Session Establishment Accept message.

+In case the PDU Session Type is “Ethernet”, then based on operator policies:

+If only the MPQUIC-E functionality is to be enabled for the MA PDU Session, then in the N2 SM information to NG-RAN, SMF provides the PDU Session type as “IP”.

+If both ATSSS-LL and MPQUIC-E functionality are to be enabled for the MA PDU Session, then in the N2 SM information to NG-RAN, SMF shall provide the PDU Session type as “Unstructured”.

+If only ATSSS-LL functionality is to be enabled for the MA PDU Session, then SMF behaviour is as per the clause 4.3.2.2.1 (i.e. PDU Session type “Ethernet” is provided in the N2 SM information).

+NOTE X: When MPQUIC-E is used for a service data flow, the packets exchanged between UE and UPF are IP packets of the "MPQUIC link-specific multipath" addresses/prefixes (i.e. the (R)AN transports IP packets between UE and UPF).
+PDU Session type IP is provided to the (R)AN so that the NG-RAN may apply ROHC.
+PDU Session type “Unstructured” is provided to the (R)AN so that NG-RAN does not apply any header compression algorithm (since (R)AN may transport IP packets for flows for which MPQUIC-E functionality is used and Ethernet frames for flows for which ATSSS-LL is used).

 - In step 13, the UE receives a PDU Session Establishment Accept message, which indicates to UE that the requested MA PDU session was successfully established.
 This message includes the ATSSS rules for the MA PDU session, which were derived by SMF.
 If the ATSSS -LL functionality is supported for the PDU Session, the SMF may include the addressing information of PMF in the UPF into the Measurement Assistance Information.
 If the MPTCP functionality is supported for the MA PDU Session, the SMF shall include the "MPTCP link-specific multipath" addresses/prefixes of the UE and the MPTCP proxy information.
 If the MPQUIC functionality is supported for the MA PDU Session, the SMF shall include the "MPQUIC link-specific multipath" addresses/prefixes of the UE and the MPQUIC proxy information.